John Damian: Exchequer records

 In the records of the Scottish exchequer John Damian is called the "French Leech" or "Master John the French Leech".
 "Leech" being an old word for a physician.
 He first appears in the records in January 1501.
 He directed the building of alchemical furnaces at Stirling Castle and Holyroodhouse to produce the "quinta essentia", the fifth element.
 The furnace at Stirling was tended by Caldwell and Alexander Ogilvy, and managed by Andrew Aytoun, Captain of the castle.

+In England, Henry VII was also interested in alchemy.
+He rewarded a "stranger of Perpignan that shewed quinta essentia" in January 1499, and employed a "multiplier" to make gold in the Tower of London.

 John Damian was appointed Abbot of Tongland.
 Between 1501 and 1508 he received a great deal of money from the king and bought many ingredients to make the quintessence, which included aqua vitae, quicksilver, sal ammoniac, alum, litharge, orpiment, saltpetre, silver, sugar, sulphur, tin, verdigris, vinegar and white lead.
 Some of the materials for the quintessence were supplied by the court apothecary John Mosman, who was involved in building the furnaces.
 A goldsmith, Matthew Auchinleck, made silver fittings for the distillation equipment.

 John took a hand in court entertainments, organizing the dances in Edinburgh at New Year 1504.
 In 1507, John tried to fly from the battlements of Stirling Castle, but broke his thigh in the process.
 The records of royal treasurer list sums of money lost by the King playing cards with John and betting at shooting matches with his hand culverin.

 John resigned as Abbot of Tongland in 1509, and James IV wrote to Pope Julius II asking that John's pension of 200 gold ducats should be paid.
-John Damian is still recorded at court a few months before the battle of Flodden in 1513.
+James IV sent John Damian to view the gold workings at Crawfurdmuir in March 1513, and he is still recorded at court a few months before the battle of Flodden in 1513.